The genomes of forest trees: new frontiers of forest biology

 We will bring together researchers who are exploring the frontiers of tree evolution, ecology, and development using next generation sequencing, genomics, and systems biology approaches.
 Together, we hope to inspire new ideas for collaborative research that will bring together currently disjoint research communities, and usher in a new era of genome-based forest biology.
 Ultimately, the approaches and insights from genome-based forest biology will inform us how to address problems ranging from forest conservation during climate change to tailoring of tree-based biofuels feedstocks.

-The symposium will take place over two days at the Arnold Arboretum of Harvard University, Boston, MA, USA.
-There will be dedicated time for discussions, posters, selected poster talks, a conference dinner and a tour of the Arboretum’s collections.
+The symposium took place over two days at the Arnold Arboretum of Harvard University, Boston, MA, USA.
+There was dedicated time for discussions, posters, selected poster talks, a conference dinner and a tour of the Arboretum’s collections.

 Please feel free to download, use, print, and/or distribute the official 35th New Phytologist Symposium promotional material: